 In addition to the low number of coins, there are also stylistic differences that would be consistent with the Kumāragupta I coins being issued prior to all the Belted and Object coins, but not with them being sandwiched between the other two groups.
 Figure 20 shows the four coins of Kumāragupta I in the database that carry the two tamghas.
 The coins with the Circle tamgha are stylistically very similar to the Candragupta coins, but there are a few notable differences.
-The bunches of hair on the king are bigger, the bow is held in inverted position, and Lakṣmī is depicted scattering coins rather than holding a diadem or fillet.
-The Diamond tamgha coins are stylistically even more different, and the form of the tamgha is not quite fully formed, but they are close enough to serve as near predecessors of the Belted coins.
-The best example is a coin not

-Figure 20: Database Coins of Kumāragupta I carrying the Circle and Diamond tamghas in my database that is clearly very close to one of the Sash variety coins; the two coins are shown in Figure 21 to illustrate the point.
-Note particularly the rendition of the king's head, specially the top knot, the "scarf" on Garuda, the rendition of Lakṣmī's head, and the shape of the tamgha.
+The bunches of hair on the king are bigger, the bow is held in an inverted position, and Lakṣmī is depicted scattering coins rather than holding a diadem or fillet.
+The Diamond tamgha coins are stylistically even more different, and the form of the tamgha is not fully formed, but they are close enough to serve as near predecessors of the Belted coins.
+The best example is a coin not in my database that is clearly very close to one of the Sash variety coins (see Figure 21).
+Note particularly the rendition of the king's head, especially the top knot, the 'scarf' on Garuda, the rendition of Lakṣmī's head, and the shape of the tamgha.
 Clearly the same hand cut the dies for these two coins.